JusperLee/TDANet/README.md

 }
 ```

+## News

+:star2: July, 2023: We are pleased to announce the update of our model training framework!
+This new framework has excellent versatility, and it can flexibly handle the training and testing tasks of various voice separation models.

 ## Datasets

 The [LRS2 dataset](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrs2.html) contains thousands of video clips acquired through BBC.
 LRS2 contains a large amount of noise and reverberation interference, which is more challenging and closer to the actual environment than the WSJ0 and LibriSpeech corpora.